dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.1.6 =
-* New: New count up animation script which animates even rounded shares like 5.4k
+* New: New count up animation script which animates even shares in the format like 5.4k
 * New: New option to force the use of current page url instead permalink of postid
 * Fix: Share button in FB popup not visible, popup window was too small on some screen resolutions
 * Fix: Some changes for better HTML5 compliance
 * Fix: Get FB share count instead total count / selectable
 * Fix: Delete label attribute from plus sign.
 Fix HTML5 W3C error.
 * Fix: Delete id mashsb-toogle to prevent duplicate use of duplicate id
+* Fix: Twitter popup opened twice when any other third party instance of Twitter tweet button is running
 * Tweak: Change css for the plus button.
 Cleaner and easier to adjust.
 * Tweak: remove id mashsbcount to prevent duplicate use of duplicate id